Ikabot-Collective/ikabot/README.md

 8. Alert attacks

 	It alerts by telegram if you are going to be attacked.
+You can configure how often _ikabot_ checks for incoming attacks.

 9. Donate automatically

-	It enters once a day and donateS all the available wood from all cities to the luxury good or the forest.
+	_Ikabot_ enters once a day and donates all the available wood from all cities to the luxury good or the forest.

 10. Alert wine running out